 Cheap dinner ideas start with the right budget-friendly pantry.
 Furthermore, the trick is to stock up on cost-effective staples when these items are on sale.
 Check for store brand pasta, spaghetti, veggie, and root vegetables that go on sale on your weekly special newspaper inserts.
-In addition, taking out your slow cooker can make inexpensive cuts of meats taste tender.
+Taking out your slow cooker can make inexpensive cuts of meats taste tender.

 In general, thinking outside of the box can make all the difference when looking for dirt-cheap food budget meals.
-Moreover, focusing on root vegetables that are also nutrient-dense can pad your wallet as well as nourish growing bodies.
-Instead of defaulting to the white baked potato which doesn't have a lot of fiber, switch to the equally budget-friendly sweet potato which is full of fiber and vitamins.
+Focusing on root vegetables that are also nutrient-dense can pad your wallet as well as nourish growing bodies.
+Instead of defaulting to the white baked potato, which doesn't have a lot of fiber, switch to the equally budget-friendly sweet potato, full of fiber and vitamins.
 In fact, easy-to-make meals don't have to be complicated.
 Try a loaded sweet potato with paprika, black beans, salsa, green onions, and sour cream, and add a salad for a healthy dinner that doesn't break the bank.

 Are you looking for budget-friendly meal prep during the week?
 Consider tacos for a tasty and cheap dinner idea.
 All you need is ground turkey or beef and all the usual toppings of salsa, lettuce, fresh tomatoes, and cheese.
 You can even add black beans or use refried beans if you're short on meat.
 For a winning taco night, cook your meat, and serve with lettuce, tomatoes, onions, cheese, salsa, and guacamole.

-In addition, use the taco leftovers the next day.
-Just roll them up in a flour or corn tortilla and make your own thrifty burrito.
+Then you can use the taco leftovers the next day.
+Just roll them up in a flour or corn tortilla and make your own thrifty burrito or fajita.
 The Tex-Mex theme is incredibly inexpensive.
 For vegetarian lovers, remember to replace the meat filling with legumes or even baked sweet potatoes and beans.
 This is also an incredibly economical version of getting your fill on tacos without breaking the bank.

-For those who love easy casserole ideas, try a taco casserole for an inexpensive one pan option that will feed an entire family on the cheap!
+For those who love easy casserole ideas, try a taco casserole for an inexpensive one-pan entree that will feed an entire family on the cheap!

 When you're short on cash and low on ingredients, you want to think of nutrient-dense meal ideas that you can whip up quickly.
 Unlike processed foods that can add up in cost, oven-baked meals are both cost-effective and hearty for your health.
 Besides being better for you, home-cooked meals pay off in the long run.
 Often, fast food doesn't fill you up and is loaded with preservatives.

-Pairing simple meals with roasted butternut squash that has a drizzle of olive oil and a pinch of sea salt can add color to any meal.
+Pairing simple meals with roasted butternut squash with a drizzle of olive oil and a pinch of sea salt can add color to any meal.
 Additionally, consider adding a comfort food favorite.
 Tomato soup on the side provides a cheap meal that gives your kids high returns on nutrition.

 Enjoy this mouthwatering and nutritious take on a family favorite.